-Overlays: -
+Overlays:

-Rules: 12.13.1 'Environmental Benefit'- The proposed subdivision would meet the requirements of Rule 12.13.1, each proposed allotment would be greater than 4,000m2 and an approximate area of 2.07ha of proposed re-vegetation area would be permanently protected, however, the proposed subdivision does not comply with this rule as the development would not meet the requirements of Rules 12.10.25, 12.15.2 and 12.15.8 as outlined below.
+- Rules: 12.13.1 'Environmental Benefit' The proposed subdivision would meet the requirements of Rule 12.13.1, each proposed allotment would be greater than 4,000m2 and an approximate area of 1.98ha of proposed re-vegetation area would be permanently protected, however, the proposed subdivision does not comply with this rule as the development would not meet the requirements of Rule 12.15.8 as outlined below.
+12.15.8 'Telecommunications' Wireless telecommunications are proposed to future dwellings within the proposed lots. - Status: Section 12.9.4 of the District Plan requires that any subdivision not in accordance with the Controlled, Restricted Discretionary or Discretionary Performance Standards listed in Sections 12.12, 12.13 and 12.14 of Chapter 12 is to be assessed as a Non-Complying Activity. - 5.2 The site is not identified as being a contaminated site within the Northland Regional Council's Register of contaminated sites, nor has it previously been used for activities listed on the HAIL Register produced by the Ministry for the Environment.
+Therefore, consent is not required under the National Environmental Standard for Assessing and Managing Contaminants in Soil to Protect Human Health.

-12.15.2 'Road, Private Way Formation and Property Access' - The proposed development does not meet the requirement of Rule 12.10.25 as the vehicle crossings for proposed Lots 1 and 3 would not be separated 30m from each other.